 Our fragment is very general and includes most definitions we know that tools use.
 In practice, provable acyclicity is satisfied when functional programs are proved terminating.
-This is because to the best of our knowledge, every tool that proves functions terminating using ranking functions that map arguments to a well-founded order (typically tuples of natural numbers, often associated with the size of ADTs) and show that (1) the ranking function decreases (according to some order relation < ) on recursive calls, and (2) the order < on which the ranking function decreases is well-founded.
+This is because, to the best of our knowledge, every tool that proves functional programs terminating uses ranking functions that map arguments to a well-founded order (typically tuples of natural numbers, often associated with the size of ADTs), and shows that (1) the ranking function decreases (according to some order relation <) on recursive calls, and (2) the order < on which the ranking function decreases is well-founded.
 Condition (1) is precisely the property in Definition 4.2!

 Intuitively, provable acyclicity generalizes the idea of proving termination.
-Termination makes sense on a standard model, but in a nonstandard model ADT elements can have "infinite tails" and therefore a function that terminates on the standard model can be nonterminating on a nonstandard model.
+Termination makes sense on a standard model, but in a nonstandard model ADT elements can have "infinite tails" and therefore a function that terminates on the standard model can be nonterminating on a nonstandard model12.
 In contrast, provable acyclicity makes sense on all models, standard and nonstandard.
-We show that in any $\mathcal{T}{comb}$ model, provably acyclic definitions are always satisfiable (though they may not have a unique interpretation).
-Formally (see Appendix A.2.1 for a proof):
+We show that in any \mathcal{T}{comb} model, provably acyclic definitions are always satisfiable (though they may not have a unique interpretation).
+Formally (see the full version of the paper13 for a proof):